-- This is a Board Developed Course, Category B. Students who complete the 240-hour course may sit for the optional HSC exam. - Students not wishing to achieve an ATAR need not sit the HSC examination. - The HSC Exam is optional in Hospitality but is mandatory for those students seeking an ATAR. - The course is competency based and will be assessed using oral, practical and written assessment methods and complete projects individually and as a team. - Work placement in Year 12 can be undertaken in the College Café.
+- This is a Board Developed Course.
+Students who complete the 240-hour course may sit for the HSC exam. - The HSC Exam is optional in Hospitality but is mandatory for those students seeking an ATAR. - The course is competency based and will be assessed using questions, observations, and structured activities.